rawkingo/EDIBO/README.md

 echo $a - Shows what is a=?
 echo $(($a+$b)) - Summing
 echo $0 - Shows a name of a console
 pwd - Shows where are we
+cd "name" - Change directory
-cd - Change directory
+cd .. - Change directory going upper cd /home - Change directory "home"
 ls - List directory contents
-ls -l - List of directories with a time ls -a - Show all, include hidden.
+ls -l - List of directories with a time
+ls -a - Show all, include hidden
+ls -lt - List of directories with a last update mkdir - Make a new directory
+rmdir - Remove a directory
+cat, tail, less, more - Shows a.txt (if made)
+date - Shows a time
+cal - Shows a calendar
+sh - Another shell (not bash now)
+whoami - Command shows us who are we now
+who - Shows when PC was enabled
+last - We can see who is close